craigedney/eol-templates-contract/docs/tutorial.md

 # Tutorial / Walkthrough
 This is a tutorial that uses the `"How-to article"` template as an example.

-## Step 1: Setting up the markdown document
+## Step 1: Set up the Markdown document

 1. Open your markdown editor and create a new `'.md'` file.